sparkles-dev/ng-router-for-functional-programmers/README.md

 # Functional programming with the Angular router

+> A [complete, narrative story](https://medium.com/@davidh_23/functional-programming-with-the-angular-router-8e1053440a82) is published on [my Medium profile](https://medium.com/@davidh_23)

+---

+#### Getting Started

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

-#### Getting Started

 Run `yarn install` to set-up a local development environment.